 Hydrated Chrome Green: "Teal" - This is a bright green; it is more blue-green than our Moss Green.
 It's perfect for spring scents, or for bright Green scents (like our Lettuce or Cucumber).
 While this is a non-bleeding colorant, if you add too much to your soap it can migrate into other colors in the soap design or stain washcloths.
 We recommend starting out at 1/16th to 1/8th teaspoon per pound for melt & pour soaps.
-For cold process, add ½ teaspoon of oxide to 1 ounce of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer – add 1 teaspoon of this mixture to your batch.
+For cold process, add 1 teaspoon of oxide to 1 tablespoon of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer.
 For more information on oxides in soap, check out this blog post.

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene

 Linda O’Sullivan (also known as Mimi and Boo) creates stunning cold process soap and bath fizzies in the UK.
 I first came across her soaps on Instagram, via the hashtag #SoapShare.
 I quickly found myself scrolling through her dreamy Instagram feed, feeling incredibly inspired.
 All of Linda’s creations are elegant and sophisticated.
 I love how […]

 The post How Leaning on Books Improves Product Photography appeared first on Soap Queen.